Russian gas flows to Germany rise despite Belarus threat | Headlines

 Russian gas flows to Germany rise despite Belarus threat

-Gazprom said last week it was fulfilling its plan at underground European gas storage facilities and would exceed its obligations to transit 110 million cubic meters of gas per day via Ukraine this year.
+The Kremlin said on Monday that a threat by Lukashenko to cut gas supplies would not result in Russia redirecting flows away from Belarus into the Nord Stream 2 once it is put into operation.

 Russian gas flows through a key pipeline to Germany rose on Monday with no sign that Belarus's president had acted on his threat to cut off supplies to the European Union as winter approaches.
-Targetting gas supplies that heat millions of homes across Europe, Belarusian President Alexander Lukashenko last week warned he could retalite against any new EU sanctions over a migrant standoff on the Belarus-EU border.
-This included shutting the Yamal-Europe gas pipeline that crosses his country.
+Targetting gas supplies that heat millions of homes across Europe, Belarusian President Alexander Lukashenko last week warned he could retaliate against any new EU sanctions over a migrant standoff on the Belarus-EU border by shutting the Yamal-Europe pipeline that crosses his country.

 Russia is a major exporter of natural gas to Europe via Belarus and the Kremlin has made it clear it does not want to see any disruption in supplies.
-European spot gas prices were up by 5.1% on Monday to 78.85 euros per megawatt hour, as market remains tight this year because of factors including low inventories and increased demand after the easing of COVID-19 lockdowns.
+European spot gas prices were up by 6.27% on Monday to 79.70 euros per megawatt-hour by 1146 GMT, as the market remains tight this year because of factors including low inventories and increased demand after the easing of COVID-19 lockdowns.

 Nord Stream 2 is designed to bypass transit countries, particularly Ukraine which has a history of gas pricing standoffs with Moscow.
 The Kremlin said on Monday that a threat by Lukashenko to cut gas supplies would not result in Russia redirecting flows away from Belarus into the Nord Stream 2 once it is put into operation.